my1396/Econ-Study/_posts/2024-08-12-Productivity-Tools.md

 - "For Loop" is the snippet name.

-  `prefix` defines one or more <span style='color:#008B45'>trigger words</span> that display the snippet in IntelliSense.
+  `prefix` defines <span style='color:#008B45'>**one or more** trigger words</span> that display the snippet in IntelliSense.
 Substring matching is performed on prefixes, so in this case, "fc" could match "for-const".

   `body` is one or more lines of content, which will be joined as multiple lines upon insertion.
 Newlines and embedded tabs will be formatted according to the context in which the snippet is inserted.